rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 <h2 id="rvm">Getting Ruby</h2>

 Most (all?) standard distributions of Ruby are lacking in one regard or another.
-Lucky for all of us, Wayne Seguin's RVM has been getting steadily more excellent in providing several proven Ruby interpreters.
+Lucky for all of us, Wayne Seguin's RVM has become quite excellent at providing several proven Ruby interpreters.
 Visit [https://rvm.io/](https://rvm.io/) to read up on it or just trust that it'll all work out with a simple:

 ````bash
 $ curl -L get.rvm.io | bash -s stable